erenon/bazel_clang_tidy/README.md

 ## Requirements

- - Bazel 2.0 or newer
+ - Bazel 4.0 or newer (might work with older versions)
  - clang-tidy on $PATH. (if not, edit `run_clang_tidy.sh`)